Heart Disease and Exercise

 - When drinking liquids during exercise, remember to follow your fluid restriction guidelines.

-- Take time to include a five-minute warm-up, including stretching exercises, before any aerobic activity and include a five- to 10-minute cool down after the activity.
-Stretching can be done while standing or sitting.
+- Take time to include a five-minute warm-up before any aerobic activity and include a five- to 10-minute cool down after the activity.

 - Exercise at a steady pace.
 Keep a pace that allows you to still talk during the activity.